-We knew the Hive Butler™ needed to work more than just on the few days of honey harvest.
+We knew the Hive Butler® needed to work more than just on the few days of honey harvest.
 We all have to store drawn-comb frames, either to return to the yard or in off-season.
 Wax is the most valuable thing in the yard or storeroom.
 It takes so much for the bees to create it.
-We want to keep ours from damage, and the Hive Butler does that as well!
-Keeps the frames from leaning up against one another or falling down.
-When you’re carrying the tote out to the yard, no damage.
+Beekeepers need to protect that drawn comb from damage, and the Hive Butler® can do that for you as well!
+Keeps each frame from leaning up against another or falling down.
+Even when you’re carrying the them out to the yard, no damage.

 Bee transportation, queen protection

 We wanted the Hive Butler® to work all year ’round–even in the beeyard.
 What about when you want to move a frame or two of bees?
 We never have enough wooden hive boxes.
 And besides being heavy, they have no bottom!
 Beekeepers don’t need more hassle!
 Let the Hive Butler® do that work for you!